 4-Wheel Drive in the Rocky Mountains

-We HIGHLY recommend 4-wheel drive and/or at the very least, AWD (All Wheel Drive) when visiting the Rocky Mountains in winter.
-In fact, some homes require this over front or rear wheel only vehicles.
+We HIGHLY recommend 4-wheel drive and/or AWD (All Wheel Drive) when visiting the Rocky Mountains in winter.
+In fact, some homes require this and recommend it against front or rear wheel driving vehicles.
 Each home will specify 4-wheel drive requirements under its Amenities list on the website.
 If you are visiting during a powder day storm, make sure you follow all TRACTION LAWS set in place by the Colorado Department of Transportation prior to heading up I-70.